 Canadian Seniors: Retirement Planning To Avoid Poverty

-Older couple walking on the beach discussing retirement planning and pension schemes to avoid poverty post-retirement.
+Older couple walking along the beach discussing retirement planning and pension schemes to avoid poverty post their retirement.

 I was fortunate to sit between former CAW President Buzz Hargrove and Al Kiel Managing Partner at Morneau Shepell ((the human resources and pension management company where Federal Finance Minister William Moreau was CEO until taking office) at the one-day conference organized by the National Institute on Ageing in November.
 The two might embrace opposing views on many things but one key issue they hold in common is an abiding interest in the Evolving Nature of Retirement, the subject of this conference held at Ryerson University.